 What kind of Plan is this?
 1 What information does this Summary provide?
+1

-1 ARTICLE I PARTICIPATION IN THE PLAN How do I participate in the Plan?
-1 What service is counted for purposes of Plan eligibility?
-What happens if I'm a Participant, terminate employment and then I'm rehired?
-ARTICLE II EMPLOYEE CONTRIBUTIONS What are salary deferrals (also called elective deferrals) and how do I contribute them to the Plan?
-3 What are rollover contributions?
-4 What are In-Plan Roth Conversions?
-4 What are In-Plan Roth Rollovers?
-4 What are In-Plan Roth Transfers?
-5 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
-5 What is the Employer profit sharing contribution and how is it allocated?
-How is my service determined for allocation purposes?
-What are forfeitures and how are they allocated?
-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
-6 Is there a limit on the amount of compensation which can be considered?
-7 Is there a limit on how much can be contributed to my account each year?
-7 How is the money in the Plan invested?
-7 Will Plan expenses be deducted from my account balance?
-7 ARTICLE V VESTING What is my vested interest in my account?
-8 How is my service determined for vesting purposes?
-What service is counted for vesting purposes?
-What happens to my non-vested account balance if I'm rehired?
-What happens if the Plan becomes a "top-heavy plan"?
-ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS Can I withdraw money from my account while working?
-9 Can I withdraw money from my account in the event of financial hardship?
-10 ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
-1 1 when can riget money out or the rian?
-11
+ARTICLE I PARTICIPATION IN THE PLAN

+How do I participate in the Plan? .
+1 How is my service determined for purposes of Plan eligibility? .
+2 What service is counted for purposes of Plan eligibility? .
+2 What happens if I'm a Participant, terminate employment and then I'm rehired? .
+3

+ARTICLE II EMPLOYEE CONTRIBUTIONS

+What are salary deferrals and how do I contribute them to the Plan?
+3 What are "rollover" contributions?
+4

+ARTICLE III EMPLOYER CONTRIBUTIONS

+What is the Employer matching contribution and how is it allocated? .4 What is the Employer profit sharing contribution and how is it allocated? .4 What are forfeitures and how are they allocated? .5

+ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

+What compensation is used to determine my Plan benefits?
+5 Is there a limit on the amount of compensation which can be considered?
+5 Is there a limit on how much can be contributed to my account each year?
+5 How is the money in the Plan invested?
+5 Will Plan expenses be deducted from my account balance?
+6

+ARTICLE V VESTING

+What is my vested interest in my account?
+6 How is my service determined for vesting purposes?
+7 What service is counted for vesting purposes?
+7 What happens to my non-vested account balance if I'm rehired?
+8 What happens if the Plan becomes a "top-heavy plan"?
+8

+ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS

+Can I withdraw money from my account while working?
+8 Can I withdraw money from my account in the event of financial hardship?
+8

+ARTICLE VII

+BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

+When can I get money out of the Plan? which can i

 What happens if I terminate employment before death, disability or retirement?
-11 What happens if I terminate employment at Normal Retirement Date?
-12 What happens if I terminate employment at Early Retirement Date?
-12 What happens if I terminate employment due to disability?
-12 How will my benefits be paid to me?
-12 ARTICLE VIII BENEFITS AND DISTRIBUTIONS UPON DEATH What happens if I die while working for the Employer?
-12 Who is the beneficiary of my death benefit?
-12 How will the death benefit be paid to my beneficiary?
-When must the last payment be made to my beneficiary?
-What happens if I'm a Participant, terminate employment and die before receiving all my benefits?
-13 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS What are my tax consequences when I receive a distribution from the Plan?
-Can I elect a rollover to reduce or defer tax on my distribution?
-14 ARTICLE X PROTECTED BENEFITS AND CLAIMS PROCEDURES Are my benefits protected?
-14 Are there any exceptions to the general rule?
-14 Can the Plan be amended?
-14 What happens if the Plan is discontinued or terminated?
-14 How do I submit a claim for Plan benefits?
-15 What if my benefits are denied?
-15 What is the Claims Review Procedure?
-15 What are my rights as a Plan Participant?
-16 What can I do if I have questions or my rights are violated?
-17 ARTICLE XI GENERAL INFORMATION ABOUT THE PLAN Plan Name 17 Plan Number 17 Plan Effective Dates 17 Other Plan Information 17 Employer Information 17 Administrator Information 17 Plan Trustee Information and Plan Funding Medium 18
+10 What happens if I terminate employment at Normal Retirement Date?
+10 What happens if I terminate employment due to disability?
+10 How will my benefits be paid to me?
+10

+ARTICLE VIII BENEFITS AND DISTRIBUTIONS UPON DEATH

+What happens if I die while working for the Employer?1 1 Who is the beneficiary of my death benefit?1 1 How will the death benefit be paid to my beneficiary?1 1 When must the last payment be made to my beneficiary?1 1 What happens if I'm a Participant, terminate employment and die before receiving all my benefits?
+2

-KIMBLE RECYCLING & DISPOSAL, INC. 401(K) RETIREMENT PLAN
+ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

+What are my tax consequences when I receive a distribution from the Plan?1 2 Can I elect a rollover to reduce or defer tax on my distribution?
+2

+ARTICLE X LOANS

+Is it possible to borrow money from the Plan? ---

+ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

+Are my benefits protected?
+13

+Are there any exceptions to the general rule?
+13

+Can the Plan be amended?
+13

+What happens if the Plan is discontinued or terminated?
+13

+How do I submit a claim for Plan benefits?
+13

+What if my benefits are denied?
+14

+What is the Claims Review Procedure?
+15

+What are my rights as a Plan Participant?
+16

+What can I do if I have questions or my rights are violated?
+17

+ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN

+Plan Name 17

+Plan Number 17

+Plan Effective Dates 17

+Other Plan Information 17

+Employer Information 17

+Administrator Information

+Plan Trustee Information and Plan Funding Medium

+AEGIS SENIOR COMMUNITIES, LLC 401(K) PLAN